little612pea/TOEFL-Learning/Words.md

 * likewise, similarly

+i approve to send children to public school

+when

+children can improve

+to learn from others, they can learn, self-discipline, by contrast

+create more opportunities  for students to improve

 1. Similarly, both [X] and [Y] share...
 2. In contrast to [X], [Y]...         *In contrast to hot weather, cold weather requires additional layers of clothing for warmth.*